JustAddRobots/colorkeys/README.md

 ### Uniqueness

-The _k-means_ algorithm divides an image into _k_ groups (clusters) whose mean is a coordinate value with a corresponding colour value.
-It does a good job detecting colours that represent significant proportions of the image.
+The _k-means_ algorithm divides an image into _k_ groups (clusters) whose mean is a coordinate value with a corresponding color value.
+It does a good job detecting colors that represent significant proportions of the image.

 <P align="center">
     <IMG src="./readme/colorkeys-n7-01.png" />
 </P>

-But scant--yet prominent--colours often go undetected unless larger numbers of clusters are requested.
-For example, this still from the film _Yesterday_ shows some eye-catching colours that aren't detected.
+But scant--yet prominent--colors often go undetected unless larger numbers of clusters are requested.
+For example, this still from the film _Yesterday_ shows some eye-catching colors that aren't detected.

 <P align="center">
     <IMG src="./readme/Yesterday-n7-01.png" />